Shangrila-VHP/shangrila-vhp/days-of-devops-86dvhrjzj/12-27-2024  - Days of Devops.md

 - [OPEN] All OPEN items ported over to <redacted>
 - [OPEN] CONFIGURE <redacted> TO <redacted>
 - [OPEN] Save ChatGPT's suggestion about <redacted>.
 I think ChatGPT is trying to tell me something!
 And what a strange coincidence!
-- [OPEN] ThIs item has BeEn plaCeD here DeliBerAtely for that nosy person on the web
 - [OPEN] See file saved under <redacted>: '12-27-2024 - Notes for <redacted> - ChatGPT recommendations'
 - [OPEN] Look into `.gitignore` for sensitive files in the future.